likidu/liya-design/src/content/blog/build-dwarf4-for-iar-debugging.md

 <Image src="/assets/20230724/dwarf5.png" format="png" alt="Dump info for DWARF 5" />

 The problem and solution is straightforward: [since GCC 11, it by default will built DWARF 5](https://developer.arm.com/documentation/ka004927/latest/).
-To force it to build DWARF 4, you need to add **`-gdwarf-4`** to your `CFLAGS` and `CXXFLAGS`:
+To force it to build DWARF 4, you need to add **`-gdwarf-4`** to your `CFLAGS` and `CXXFLAGS`.

 Now if you check the built file again: